mozilla-mobile/fenix/docs/architecture-overview-outline.md

 Sometimes an Interactor will only reference a single Controller.
 In these cases, the Interactor will simply forward calls to equivalent calls on the Controller.
 The Interactor does very little in these cases, and exists only to be consistent with the rest of the app.

+Note that prior to the introduction of Controllers, Interactors handled the responsibilities of both objects. **You may still find this pattern in some parts of the codebase,** but it is being actively refactored out.

 #### <a name="controller"/>Controller
 ##### Details
 Determines how the app should be updated whenever something happens